Hercules Underhill: Family

+Family history

 Hercules Underhill's paternal grandfather, William Underhill (c.1523 – 31 March 1570), was an Inner Temple lawyer and clerk of assizes at Warwick, and a substantial property holder in Warwickshire.
 Among his holdings was the manor of Idlicote, which he purchased from Lodovic Greville.
 He also held a 21-year lease on the manor of Newbold Revel from Thomas Throckmorton.
 In 1567 he purchased New Place in Stratford upon Avon from William Bott, agent of William Clopton, esquire.
 In addition to these properties he held the manors of Loxley and Barton-on-the-Heath, 'together with other houses and lands in Stratford, Hollington, Hardwick, Meriden, Haselor, Drayton and Easinghall'.

 William Underhill died 31 March 1570, and was buried at Nether Ettington, where he and his first wife are commemorated by a marble monument.
 In his will he directed that his estates were not to be alienated by his heir save in circumstances of 'pressing need'.
 His three daughters were given marriage portions of five hundred pounds and a silver spoon apiece.
 His second daughter was given the wedding ring which had belonged to her stepmother, Dorothy Hatton, and his youngest daughter was given one of her mother Ursula Congreve's rings.

 William Underhill (d.1597), his only son and heir, was sixteen years of age at his father's death in 1570, and became a ward of the crown.
 His wardship was purchased in 1571 by his stepmother Dorothy's Hatton's brother, Sir Christopher Hatton.

 When he came of age in about 1575, William Underhill inherited his father's estates.
 Shortly thereafter he obtained licence to sell the manor of Loxley to Thomas Underhill, one of his cousins, and about that time married Mary Underhill (d.1590), another cousin.
 In 1579 he was imprisoned for recusancy, 'but being able to give an explanation to Burghley, was soon released'.
 In 1581, by reason of pressing financial circumstances, he was granted licence to alienate lands in Hollington and Meriden.
 In 1587 he was appointed escheator for Warwickshire and Leicestershire.
 In 1590 his wife, Mary, died.
 She was buried at Idlicote, and after her death he settled his estates in trust on his eldest son and heir, Fulke Underhill.